22 March 2023

-Ah, the humble carbohydrate.
+Ah, the humble carb.
 Just uttering the word can evoke feelings of tremendous joy in some and sheer fear and guilt in others.
 The perennial question seems to be, “To carb or not to carb?”
-Not since coriander or pineapple on pizza have we been more polarised by a type of food.
+Not since coriander, or pineapple on pizza have we been more polarised by a type of food.

 Carbs can completely rule a person’s life and bring them to tears, so it should be asked, why are people so afraid of carbs?
 Are they something we need to completely avoid?
 Or are they good for you and we’ve been tricked all along?
 Is there a way to achieve a happy balance and live happily ever after with carbs?
+Should I be on a low carb diet? can I still enjoy high carb foods?
 Let’s find out.

 But let’s clear up a few things around nutrition first.
 We don’t eat carbs, we eat food.
 Food is made up of different proportions of carbs, fat, protein and fibre, with a wide variety of vitamins and minerals also present.
 Largely, it’s these factors and the proportions of each consumed that can determine a person’s overall health and wellbeing.

-If our diet consisted of carbohydrate-only foods, we’d be eating the following:
+If our diet consisted of high carb foods only, we’d be eating the following:

 Not super exciting, right?
 This is why most of us don’t have a diet predominantly made up of these foods.
 If it did only consist of these, we would, firstly, be quite malnourished and secondly, feel incredibly sick, weak and tired.